MagicJinn/Quantum-Things/README.md

 - Added the ability to configure the chances of certain plants, features and loot to occur.
 - Added the ability to configure values concerning the Nature Core.
 - Added the ability to configure values concerning the Lotus.
+- Added the ability to enable, disable, and add custom divining rods, and adjust the range.

 ### Fixes